-Many of us fear April because this is the month we will pony up and write a check to good ol’ Uncle Sam.
-However, there are also millions of us who look forward to April because it means one thing: Tax return baby!
+Many of us fear tax season because this is the time of year we will pony up and write a check to good ol’ Uncle Sam.
+However, there are also millions of us who look forward to this time of year because it means one thing: Tax return baby!

 Why Do We Get a Tax Return?

 In 2016, the United States Government sent out 40 million tax returns in the amount of $125 billion!
 Divide that out by the number of tax returns which were filed, and this comes out to be $3,128 refund per return.